 How to know what 50ml looks like (Bowmore 12)

-in case I ever need to stop myself from drinking too much.
+Always helpful to know what 50ml looks like in the glass, in case I ever need to stop myself from drinking too much. |

 Colour - A nice gold.
 The box and bottle doesn't say how this is matured.
 Given the young age, and this not being sherried whisky, I guess that the colour is artificially added.
 Which isn't a great problem, but it's always nice to see a light, light colour for a whisky that should be of a lighter shade.
 Lagavulin 8's colour, for example, is beautiful.